Payment rails, the ins and outs of financial payment tech

 Automated Clearing House

-How does it work?
+How does Automated Clearing House work?

 Card payment rails

-When a customer swipes their card at the point of sale (POS) and / or makes an online payment (AKA cardholder not present transaction), their card information is typically processed through an electronic payment gateway.
+When a customer swipes their card at the point of sale (POS) and/or makes an online payment (AKA cardholder not present transaction), their card information is typically processed through an electronic payment gateway.

 Digital wallets

-Thanks to tokenisation technology, a digital wallet, otherwise known as an electronic wallet, stores a user’s payment information for quick, secure and easy access.
+Thanks to tokenization technology, a digital wallet, otherwise known as an electronic wallet, stores a user’s payment information for quick, secure and easy access.
 Digital wallets can be used to make payments with a few clicks.

 When the customer is ready to make a purchase, they can simply authorise the digital wallet to communicate with the merchant’s payment processing system.